AngleProtocol/angle-docs/README.md

 ### Other Aspects

 Angle is not limited to this key component.
 It has notably a complex [bridge infrastructure](other/cross-chain.md) designed to facilitate the cross-chain liquidity of its stablecoins.
-It also natively supports [flash loans](other/flash-loans.md) for some of its stablecoins.
+It also natively supports [flash loans](other/flash-loans.md) for its stablecoins.

 ### 🗳 Governance